 'One of the funniest plays...whilst also being one of the most profound and painful' Daily Mail

-Ida’s family is throwing her a tea party for her eighty-sixth birthday.
+Ida’s family is throwing her a tea party for her eighty-sixth birthday, but this is a birthday her family will never forget...
 Their efforts to be cheerful and make the event a success verge on the desperate.
 Ida is racked with pain and feels she has lived too long.
 As the rather laboured celebrations go on, her third daughter Susan returns unexpectedly after an absence of 25 years.

 Tensions immediately flare between the sisters, whilst Ida struggles to even recognise her.
 As the party comes to an end, the family disperse leaving Katherine remembering the pact she made with Ida not to let her suffer into old age… When the family returns, old prejudices and rivalries are forced into the open in a hilariously painful and moving picture of a family in turmoil.